jochenruland/ERC-4337_AccountAbstractionTutorial/README.md

 yet bundling anything.

 So paying the bundler for executing `executeUserOp` sounds great but how can he be sure to get the money at the end of the transcation when calling a method of an unknown contract?
 One idea is, that he would first simulate the execution of `executeUserOp` to be sure getting paid at the end.
 But there are different reasons why simulation might not exactly produce the same result as the actual execution of `executeUserOp` if the wallet account wants to fool the bundler.
+And limiting these possible reasons would be too much of a restriction on the wallet's possible functionalities.

 To solve this, the authors of ERC-4337 introduced a trustworthy "man in the middle", the so called "entry point".
 It's an audited contract which implements a function `handleOp(UserOperation userOp);`.
 The bundler will call this function instead of calling any function of the wallet account directly.